Printing Labels

 PDF Print Icon

-Print Properties for Cumulative Labels
+Print properties for Cumulative Labels

 Review the following print properties before printing labels.
 Print properties appear when selecting the Print icon from the PDF report.
 These options are located in the Page Handling or Page Sizing & Handling areas of Print Properties.